altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Her eyes wide and face impassive, she held a knife and a saw blade.
 No.
 She was holding one knife, her other hand was in mid throw.
-A spinning knife was heading for him~
-*The knife flew over his head, bouncing against the wall ricocheting towards him again.
+The circular shape was a spinning knife heading right for him~ *The knife flew over his head, bouncing against the wall ricocheting towards him again.
 He pushed out his coat, the hilt of the knife bounced off it and slid across the tiles* "K::Circle around her!"